LeeviLindgren/cookiecutter-R-triton/{{cookiecutter.project_name}}/README.md

   make sense to store it, e.g., in remote disk.)
 - `experiments` contains the script(s) for to run the actual experiments
 - `out` logs from the sbatch jobs go here
-- `R` any source/utility code the experiments use can be stored here
+- `R` source/utility code the experiments use is stored here
 - `results` results from the experiments.
 - `shell` scripts to launch Slurm jobs